Inventing the Future

 The "Victory Volunteers" movement officially launched the All-Russian "Memory Wall" campaign at the National Centre RUSSIA.
 It was from here, on 1 May, that a series of openings for memorial stands began in the regions of Russia and more than 20 countries worldwide.
 The campaign, timed to coincide with the 81st anniversary of Victory in the Great Patriotic War, is being held at the National Centre RUSSIA from 1 to 10 May, bringing together families who preserve the memory of their relatives — war participants, home front workers, concentration camp prisoners, and children of war.

-"The 'Memory Wall' campaign is an opportunity to come here, print a photo, and place it on the wall — right here, in the heart of Moscow, at the National Centre RUSSIA.
-This is our simple but sincere 'thank you' to those we have to thank for our lives today.
-It is vital that we pass this memory on to our children, grandchildren, great-grandchildren, and future generations.
+"Serving as the central venue for the launch of the 'Memory Wall' campaign is both a special mission and a great honour for the National Centre RUSSIA.
+It is from here that the campaign begins its journey — in Moscow, across Russia and far beyond, bringing together millions of people.
+This campaign offers an opportunity to come here, print out a photograph of your Hero and place it on the shared wall.
+It is our simple yet sincere 'thank you' to those thanks to whom we are living today.
+It is important that this memory is passed on to children, grandchildren, great-grandchildren and future generations.
 We remember and we are proud.
-Our grandfathers and great-grandfathers fought fascism and called each other comrades.
-Today, the fighters of the special military operation call each other brothers.
-Our President, Vladimir Putin, has declared this year the Year of Unity of the Peoples of Russia, and words like 'comrade' and 'brother' symbolise unity — once of the Soviet Union, and today of all Russia.
-My thanks go to our grandfathers and great-grandfathers, as well as to the fighters of the special military operation who continue this great and righteous cause," said Anastasia Zvyagina, Deputy Director General of the National Centre RUSSIA.
+Our grandfathers and great-grandfathers fought against fascism and called each other comrades.
+Today, participants in the special military operation call each other brothers.
+This year has been declared by our President, Vladimir Vladimirovich Putin, as the Year of Unity of the Peoples of Russia, and words such as 'comrade' and 'brother' symbolise unity — once of the Soviet Union, and today of all Russia.
+We thank our grandfathers and great-grandfathers, as well as the participants in the special military operation, who continue this great and just cause," said Anastasia Zvyagina, Deputy Director General of the National Centre RUSSIA.

 Together with the staff and volunteers of the National Centre RUSSIA, volunteers from the Victory Volunteers National Public Movement, the Immortal Regiment of Russia National Public Movement, Yunarmiya activists, and the Volunteer Company of Combat Brotherhood, the guests of honour placed portraits of their Heroes on the stand, launching a large-scale commemorative campaign currently taking place across the country and abroad.